 With a good women's raincoat, you can survive a wet day in style.
 All that nasty weather can take its toll though, and your coat will need cleaning from time to time.
 Even walking along a rain-soaked sidewalk can result in kick-back crud on the back of your raincoat.
 How do you restore it to its rain-shielding luster?
 Some raingear has special needs when it comes to washing, and you might have to visit the dry cleaner.
-Here are a few helpful tips.
+Here are a few helpful tips for washing rain jackets.

 If your raincoat has a few surface stains, try wiping them off with a damp paper towel.
 A sponge soaked in water and vinegar works, too.
 For stubborn spots, or to clean around the seams and zippers, dip a toothbrush in soapy water and gently scrub them away.

 Plastic raincoats, like the kind your kids probably wear, can also be cleaned with a soapy sponge.
 If the coat is really grimy, fill your sink with water, add half a cup of baking soda and let it soak for an hour or so.
 Finally, rinse it thoroughly.

 Can you put a rain jacket in the wash?
 It's a valid question and we are happy to say that it is possible!
 Before tossing a raincoat in the washing machine, though, check (and follow!) the directions on its label.
 You may very well find that your raincoat is washing machine safe, but certain jackets require special detergent that won't weaken the waterproof coating.
 Others can be cleaned like almost anything else in your closet.